This is some text inside of a div block.

 The customer who enters for a Kelly or a Birkin may think the story ends when the bag is offered.
 It does not.
 Acquisition is one point in the sequence.
 The object has already passed through one discipline before reaching her, and it will enter another once she begins to carry it.

 The first box may or may not have opened.
 The scarf on the table, the remembered leather, the patience asked before the offer — these were not preliminaries.
 They were the first terms of continuation.
 She thought she was waiting for an object.
-She had already entered the way it would go on.
+She was being read for entry into the life the object would be allowed to carry.

 Why does Hermès outlast the language of scarcity?